mcjazzyfunky/archived-php-logging/README.md

 Logging is a cross-cutting concern that is heavily used in almost every serious application.<br>
-An important topic that has to be dealt with at the beginning of a new software project is the question which logging framework shall be applied.<br>
+An important topic that has to be dealt with at the beginning of a new software project is the question, which logging framework shall be applied.<br>
 You may think that in case your initial requirements regarding logging are not very demanding, you could write the logging functionality completely on your own.<br>
 But that would not be a good idea.
-Because there's a pretty good chance that in in future, after your application  has been running successfully for a while, there will eventually be the need to split up your former single log file into several different ones depending on different aspects of your application (for example per module).<br>
+Because there's a pretty good chance that in in future, after your application  has been running successfully for a while, there will eventually be the need of splitting up your former single log file into several different files depending on different aspects of your application (for example per module).<br>
 Or maybe there will be a change request to send an emergency email on certain log entries.<br>